One of the most commonly asked questions we hear from small business owners is, “what are lenders looking for when I apply for financing?”

 Approach the financing process the same as you would approach dating.
 There are things you can do that improve your chances of success.
 You, as a business owner, can go a long way toward impressing a lender, which, in turn, can go a long way in establishing a loan for your business growth.
-What follows is a list of things of preparations to make prior to seeking a small business loan.
+What follows is a list of preparations to make prior to seeking a small business loan.

 We get it.
 No one likes to be told no. However, the more you shop for a loan the more you’ll realize there are differences in lenders.
 Banks vary greatly in terms of the industries they’re familiar with, the concentrations of loans they already have on their books and the size of businesses they are willing to work with.
 Therefore a “no” isn’t always personal.
 It could be based on specific controls imposed on the lender that have nothing to do with the quality of your loan.
 Expect to be told no at least once before getting a business loan.
 Yes it’s tough, but be persistent.